spyre-io/game-wallet/README.md

 Owner of the Game Wallet can on-board one (or more) admins to manage settlement of transactions.

 An admin is responsible for determining the winner among two players and submit the transaction to debit one player and credit the other player.
 Admin can also collect a processing fee to cover gas and other infra costs.
-Admin role can be automated using a reference server implementation in this repo.
+Admin role can be automated using a reference server implementation- [chain-chomp](https://github.com/spyre-io/chain-chomp).

 Players would have to spend gas to deposit a token balance (ex: USDC) into the Game Wallet.
 After deposit, they only sign messages (EIP-712 type support) for the amount they are about to stake while entering a match and do not have to submit transactions themselves to the network.